Musk Is Stuck in Delaware

 On June 26, both parties filed their proposed final order.
 While the Chancellor had instructed the parties to “confer on a final order implementing this decision” (that is, the January 30 rescission ruling), Defendants instead turned in a form of final order that awarded judgment for Defendants.

 On June 27, the Chancellor granted the amended scheduling order sought by Defendants, but retained the July 8 hearing on the legal fees issue.
 She instructed the parties to argue only the legal fees issue at the July 8 hearing, without reference to the ratification issue.
-Defendants’ motion and opening brief on the legal effectiveness is due on June 28, Plaintiff’s answering brief on July 12, and Defendants’ reply brief on July 19.
+Defendants’ motion and opening brief on the legal effectiveness was filed on June 28, Plaintiff’s answering brief on July 12, and Defendants’ reply brief on July 19.
 The Chancellor instructed the parties to contact her chambers to set a hearing on the Defendants’ ratification motion for “late July or the first week in August.”

 On July 8, the Court heard argument on legal fees, and took the matter under advisement rather.

-On July 11, the Court set a hearing date of August 2, 2024 for the ratification issue.
+On July 11, the Court set a hearing date of August 2, 2024 for the “ratification” issue.

 On July 19, with Plaintiff’s filing of its reply brief, the parties completed their briefing of the ratification issue.

-On August 2, the Court heard argument on ratification, and took the matter under advisement.
+On August 2, the Court heard argument on “ratification,” and took the matter under advisement.

 III.
 The Genius of the May 28 Letter Ruling